-- Aim for at least 7 hours of sleep each night.
+- Aim for at least seven hours of sleep each night.
 You cannot “catch-up” to multiple bouts of restricted sleep; consistency with sleep is king.
-If possible, daytime naps can be beneficial!
+If possible, daytime naps can be beneficial.

 - Although easier said than done, keeping life/psychological stress to a minimum can also play a big role in staying healthy.
 This may mean reducing training stress during periods of high life-stress or travel, to manage your overall stress load.

-- Avoid sick people!
+- Avoid sick people, and mask up.
 It sounds simple, and it is.
 When exposed to those with URIs, do not underestimate the importance of thoroughly washing your hands in order to avoid self-inoculation by touching your eyes, nose, or mouth.

 It is possible to remain healthy and train strong throughout these tough winter months.
-A focus on nutrition, sound training principles, and overall stress-management can be a great start towards fortifying your immunity and overall well-being!
+A focus on nutrition, sound training principles, and overall stress management can be a great start toward fortifying your immunity and overall well-being.

 Beth Peterson RD, CSSD, LDN is a Registered Dietitian and Board Certified Specialist in Sports Dietetics.